COPD; Chronic obstructive airways disease; Chronic obstructive lung disease; Chronic bronchitis; Emphysema; Bronchitis - chronic

 With COPD, you may have other health problems such as:

-Go to the emergency room or call the local emergency number (such as 911) if you have a rapid increase in shortness of breath.
+Go to the emergency room or call 911 or the local emergency number if you have a rapid increase in shortness of breath.

 Not smoking prevents most COPD.
 Ask your provider about quit-smoking programs.
 Medicines are also available to help you stop smoking.